Rkeramati/rkeramati.github.io/random.md

+---
+layout: default
+---

+# Photography & Travel

-There is nothing that I enjoy more than backpacking, finding remote places and photogprahy.
+There is nothing that I enjoy more than backpacking, finding remote places and photography.
 I was lucky to
 be able to visit more than half of United States national parks in the past years.
 Here is some of my favorite photos.